lalaithion/MonadPaper/monads.md

 If you want, you can put these rules into equivalent forms using `bind` instead of `fmap`.

 These might seem common sense, and if they are, that's good!
 The only reason that we require that these rules are followed is so that somebody doesn't create a Monad that behaves weirdly and it screws up our program.
-If they don't seem common sense, that's okay; you don't really have to understand them.They basically boil down to "Monads should behave sensibly when you fmap or bind functions over them".
+They basically boil down to "Monads should behave sensibly when you fmap or bind functions over them".

+# More Monad Examples

-# The Zeroth Monad
+## The Zeroth Monad

 Our first section was titled 'Our First Monad'.
 However, we are computer scientists, and therefore we start counting at zero, not at one.
 So let's talk about another Monad that everyone reading this document has probably used, but never noticed that it was a Monad.

-It turns out that a list is a Monad.
+Lists.

 How is a list a Monad?
 Well, from the previous section, a Monad is really just anything with a `bind` function, or with a `fmap` and a `join` function.
 And while not every programming language has these functions built in, we can easily write these functions for a list.